 - Council encourages applications, which target communities in the outlying villages and the indigenous community needs; and

 - Applicants are only eligible for funding once every two (2) years.

-Please note: The Section 356 Small Grants Policy was recently reviewed and endorsed by Council on 21 June 2017.
-Applicants are encouraged to read the new Policy in its entirety.
+The Section 356 Small Grants Policy (Community and Sports) was reviewed and endorsed by Council on 21 June 2017.
+Applicants are encouraged to read the Policy in its entirety.